A kernel- and optimal transport- based test of independence between covariates and right-censored lifetimes: Appendix

-\section{Binary covariates}
+\subsection{Binary covariates}

 As a special case of independence testing we consider the case of a single binary covariate, i.e., $X\in \{0,1\}$.
 If one groups the data by covariate, then testing independence of $T$ and $X$ is equivalent to testing equality of lifetime distribution between the two groups.
 This is known as two-sample testing on right censored data.
-A popular approach to this challenge is the logrank test, and various weighted logrank tests.
-OPT-HSIC can be applied to this problem without any adjustments, while wHSIC can be improved in this case in two ways: first, the weights can be estimated even when the censoring distribution differs between the two groups; and second, there exists an alternative permutation strategy that, experiments show, seems to control the type 1 error effectively even under dependent censoring.
+Popular approaches to this challenge are the logrank test and various weighted logrank tests. optHSIC can be applied to this problem without any adjustments, while wHSIC can be improved in this case in two ways: first, the weights can be estimated even when the censoring distribution differs between the two groups; and second, there exists an alternative permutation strategy that, experiments show, seems to control the type 1 error effectively even under dependent censoring.
 These adjustments are described in Section \ref{adjustingwhsic} and Section \ref{alternativepermutation} respectively.
-We omit consideration of zHSIC, as it is fundamentally more limited, and because there is less need in this setting, given the larger number of available methods.
-We now review some alternative methods one may consider and then compare the performance.
-As OPT-HSIC is designed for the more challenging case of continuous covariates where there are no real alternatives, we expect that some of the specialized methods for the two-sample test may perform better, but we wish to investigate in what cases OPT-HSIC performs well.
+We omit consideration of zHSIC, as it is fundamentally more limited, given the larger number of available methods.

-\subsection{wHSIC for two-sample testing}
+\subsubsection{wHSIC for two-sample testing}